The Effect Living with Someone May Have on Your Spousal Support

 Family Code, or you are receiving a significant financial contribution from the person

-your spousal support.
-These two situations will be discussed in greater
+modification of your spousal support.
+These two situations will be discussed in greater detail below.

 The Effects of §4323 Cohabitation